Hawai‘i Safe Food Guide

 12. Avoid Cross-Contamination

-13. Know When to Discard
+13. Know When to Discard Food

 14. Buy and Store Water Safely

-15. Reduce Sugar & Refined Carbs
+15. Reduce Sugar and Refined Carbohydrates

 Better choices: